intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 1. Cryptographic protection, such as the use of encryption to specific parties, allows partitioning of contexts between different parties (those with the ability to remove cryptographic protections, and those without).
-1. Connection separation across time or space allows partitioning of contexts for different application transactions over the network.
+1. Connection separation across time or space to allow partitioning of contexts for different application transactions over the network.

 These techniques are frequently used in conjunction for context separation.
 For example,